maciejhirsz/rustfest2018/chapter_1/README.md

 Also, Rust has nice first class byte literal support, so if `'a'` makes a `char`, `b'a'` makes a `u8`.
 Analogous if `"foobar"` is a `&str`, `b"foobar"` is a `&[u8]` slice.

-Armed with this knowledge, happy hacking!
+Armed with this knowledge, writing a Lexer should be a breeze!